Do you dream of becoming a registered nurse? That dream could begin with an Associate of Science Degree in Nursing.

 There are three main reasons to earn your associate’s in nursing with Purdue Global:

 - The speed with which you can complete the program.
 “An associate's degree in nursing takes longer to complete than a non-nursing associate's degree, because of the clinical and extra course requirements,” Gibson says.
-“Our students can complete it in 18 months, whereas it's about three years in a community college program.”
+“Our students can complete it in as few as 18 months of full-time study, whereas it's about 3 years in a community college program.”

 - The flexibility of an online education.
 Most on-ground programs require students to be at campus or clinical site 5 days a week.
 At Purdue Global, the nursing theory courses are online, thereby reducing the time commitment to about 3 days a week for labs and the clinical experience.
 “And for working adults, single parents, and non-traditional students, this enables them to better manage all of their other life responsibilities while they earn a degree,” Gibson says.